Directory of Recommended Links

 Caterpillars that can be Mistaken for Gypsy Moth

-Good photos of the Gypsy Moth caterpillar to help identification, plus photos of three caterpillars commonly confused with Gypsy Moth.
+Good photos and descriptions of the Gypsy Moth caterpillar to help identification, plus photos of three caterpillars commonly confused with Gypsy Moth.

 Desert USA: Desert Plants